 Stage 2: 5th February – 1st March at 5:15pm (€10 fee)

 During this time, you can still add and remove restricted courses.
-If you want to apply for a restricted course, you must have it on your list by 1st March, as you will not be able to introduce a new restricted course after this time.
+If you want to apply for a restricted course, you must have it on your list by 1st March.
+You will not be able to introduce a new restricted course after this time.

 Stage 3: Early May – 1st July (free of charge)